FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/appendix.md

 rabbitmq-plugins enable rabbitmq_management
 ```

 Specify the configuration information in the `rabbitmq.yaml` file after the installation.
-It must
+Replace `<rabbitmq-user>` and `<rabbitmq-password>` with the current RabbitMQ user and
-specify the names of the exchanges and queues to be monitored.
+password.
+It must specify the names of the exchanges and queues to be monitored.

 Example configuration: